 Being in Niseko during January is like being in an entirely different country!
 Most of the people working in the ski resorts – the ski instructors, shuttle drivers, employees in the ski rental shops were all foreigners.
 The ones we met are originally from Australia, New Zealand, and London.
 It was really unexpected since we came from Tokyo, where communicating in English can sometimes be a struggle.

-We stayed in a lovely Chalet at the Country Resort, about 20 minutes away from Upper Hirafu where most of the restaurants, convenient stores, and bars are located.
-Chalet Country Resort is not a ski in/ski out location, and shuttles arrive every hour from Hirafu.
+We stayed in a lovely Chalet, about 20 minutes away from Upper Hirafu where most of the restaurants, convenient stores, and bars are located.
+The resort we stayed in is not a ski in/ski out location, and shuttles arrive every hour from Hirafu.
 It might be better to just rent a car so you can go around at your own pace.
 Our chalet was clean, comfortable, and beautiful!
 Spacious enough for our family of 11!
 It even has its own onsen!

 Skiing is definitely my favourite activity in Niseko.
 We chose skiing over snow boarding because the former looked easier to learn.
 We rented our gear and equipment from Rhythm on the main street of Grand Hirafu and had a half day lesson with a private instructor from Go Snow to teach us how to ski.
 It was so fun and addicting!!!
 You must first learn how to ski slowly and do the pizza plough or snowplough, which requires you to make a V shape on ice while skiing down the slope.
 Prepare for some tense butt and leg muscle action!
 Our instructor said our group learned quickly, so the next day, we went to the family lift for some huge mountain slope action!
 It was a bit scary to go down at first but super fun once you get the hang of it!
 I can’t wait to go back!!!
 I love the rush I get from skiing down the slopes!